Saving money

 Is it better to have a savings account or a checking account?

-Savings and checking accounts have different purposes.
+Most people should have both because they have different purposes.
 For day-to-day use, checking accounts are always better and usually have a debit card associated with them which makes it easy to access the money.
 Savings accounts are better for building savings and earning interest.
-One of the best benefits of savings accounts is that it allows you to move money away from your monthly spending in an effort to preserve it.
+One of their biggest benefits is that they allow you to move money away from your monthly spending in an effort to preserve it.

 Is it safer to have a savings account than a checking account?

-Both savings accounts and checking accounts are insured to the amount of $250,000 for individuals and $500,000 for joint accounts, so savings accounts and checking accounts are equally safe.
+Both checking and savings accounts are insured to the amount of $250,000 for individuals and $500,000 for joint accounts, so they are equally safe.
 The insurance for those deposits is provided for by federal law to protect consumers from bank failures.
 Banks that are members of the Federal Deposit Insurance Corporation (or FDIC) and credit unions that are members of the National Credit Union Administration (NCUA) are insured.

 What is the main function of a savings account?

 The main function of a savings account is the safe storage of money.
 It allows you to put aside money in a safe place.
-Savings accounts are not ideal for long-term storage of money because the interest rate earned in a savings account never exceeds the rate of inflation.
+They are not ideal for long-term storage of money because the interest rate earned almost never exceeds the rate of inflation.

 What are good reasons for having a savings account?